Home >

 Tender Is the Night (1924)

 John Updike bounces this kind of response back into the work itself.
-'As so often in Fitzgerald,' he writes, 'we have only the afterglow of a dream to see by.' --Geoff Dyer, 'Fitzgerald's Afterglow', The American Scholar, Spring 2001, p.
-138
+'As so often in Fitzgerald,' he writes, 'we have only the afterglow of a dream to see by.' --Geoff Dyer

 The Great Gatsby (1925)